 ■NOTE: The gasket does not need to be removed unless it is being replaced or unless additional servicing is being done requiring its removal.

 4. Remove the nut securing the stationary drive sheave to the crankshaft; then remove the stationary drive sheave.
-Account for a washer, kick starter ratchet, and cooling fan.
+Account for the kick starter ratchet.